WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 However, ensuring your website uses the latest stable PHP version is always the best practice.

-This has many benefits, including security, advanced and latest WordPress features, WordPress compatibility, bug fixes, enhanced website performance, hosting stability, etc.
+This has many benefits.
+These include security, advanced and latest WordPress features, WordPress compatibility, bug fixes, enhanced website performance, and hosting stability.

-Check the Site Health Info tab if you’re unsure which PHP version is on your site.
+If you’re unsure which PHP version is on your site, check the Site Health Info tab.
 Scroll to the Server section in the list and expand the view to reveal more information.

 Checking PHP version in WordPress Site Health info tab

-You need to contact your web host if you have anything below 8.1.
-Your web host can update the PHP version for you, or if using a website host like Cloudways, you can do it yourself without contacting technical departments.
+If your website has anything below 8.1, you need to contact your web host.
+Your web host can update the PHP version for you.
+If you are using a website host like Cloudways, you can do it yourself without contacting technical departments.

-Log into your Cloudways account, go to Dashboard, and select the Server you need to update its PHP version.
-After that, click Settings and Packages from the menu list.
+Log into your Cloudways account, go to the Dashboard, and select the Server whose PHP version you need to update.
+Then, click Settings and Packages from the menu list.

 Next, click Package from the top navigation menu.